 I lit my very first painting on fire in a fireplace.
 I found it quite cathartic to watch my work burn.
-A symbolic moment.
-Two months later, I sold my first painting—a large 48” x 60” piece—which sold for just $300.00.
+Two months later, I sold my first painting—a large 48” x 60” piece—for just $300.00.

 Since then, my business has grown to accommodate product lines featuring my original artwork and more than 800 clients on three continents.